 In Bertrand competition, firms undercut prices down to marginal cost.
-Analogously, in information competition without search frictions, firms seek to "overcut" rivals by providing higher signals.
+Analogously, in information competition without search frictions, firms seek to "overcut" rivals by providing higher signals to win out competition.
 With no search friction, demand simplifies to $D(x; G) = G(x)^{n-1}$.
-As competition intensifies ($n$ increases), each firms' probability of being the highest signal provider decreases, strengthening the incentive to overcut competitors.
-To this end, firms truthfully reveals the match value at the the top---any garbling of information necessarily results in a lower posterior mean.
+As competition intensifies ($n$ increases), each firm's probability of being the highest signal provider decreases, strengthening the incentive to overcut competitors.
+To this end, firms truthfully reveal the match value at the top---any garbling of information necessarily results in a lower posterior mean.
 This process cascades to the bottom, unraveling to full disclosure of match values, i.e., $G=F$.

 \begin{proposition}[Informational Diamond Paradox \parencite{au2024attraction}] Assume all consumers share a common search cost $c>0$ (i.e., $H(c)=\delta_{c}$).
-There exists an essentially unique perfect Bayesian equilibrium, in which no firm discloses any information $(G=\delta_{\mu})$, and all consumers stop at their first visit.\footnote{$G = \delta_{\mu}$ is \textit{essentially unique} in the sense that any equilibrium distribution is outcome-equivalent to $\delta_{\mu}$: the same reservation value is induced, no useful information is learned and all consumers stop at the first visited firm.} \end{proposition}
+There exists an essentially unique perfect Bayesian equilibrium, in which no firm discloses any information $(G=\delta_{\mu})$, and all consumers stop at their first visit.\footnote{$G = \delta_{\mu}$ is \textit{essentially unique} in the sense that any equilibrium distribution is outcome-equivalent to $\delta_{\mu}$: the same reservation value is induced, no useful information is learned, and all consumers stop at the first visited firm.} \end{proposition}

 The standard Diamond paradox \parencite{diamond} exemplifies a hold-up problem: a consumer who anticipates a price $p_0$ will, after incurring the search cost $c$, accept any price below $p_0+c$.
-This inelasticity grants firms local monopoly power, enabling them to incrementally raise prices until it reaches the monopoly price.
+This inelasticity grants firms local monopoly power, enabling them to incrementally raise price until it reaches the monopoly price.
 A similar unraveling occurs in information competition.